 Glasgow is the largest city in Scotland and the third largest city in the UK.
 In recent years, Glasgow has been awarded the European title of City of Culture and was the host city for the Commonwealth Games in 2014.
 It has a revitalized city centre, the best shopping outside London, excellent parks and affords easy access to both the Highlands and the Islands.
 The centre of Glasgow has a fine legacy of Victorian and Edwardian buildings.

-Edinburgh is rich in associations with the past and has many historical buildings including Edinburgh Castle, built high on a rocky hill overlooking the city and Holyrood Palace.
-Its Old Town and New Town are jointly listed as a UNESCO World Heritage Site.
-It is also home to the annual world famous Edinburgh Festival of the Arts and the Edinburgh Tattoo.
+Edinburgh is rich in association with the past and has many historical buildings including Edinburgh Castle, built high on a rocky hill overlooking the city and Holyrood Palace.
+Its Old Town and New Town are jointly listed as UNESCO World Heritage Sites.
+It is also home to the annual world-famous Edinburgh Festival of the Arts and the Edinburgh Tattoo.

-The Highlands of Scotland contain some stunning scenery including mountains, lakes and rugged coastline.
-Some of the best known destinations are Loch Ness (of monster fame), beautiful Loch Lomond and the majestic Cairngorm Mountains and National Park.
+The Highlands of Scotland contain some stunning scenery including mountains, lakes and a rugged coastline.
+Some of the best-known destinations are Loch Ness (of monster fame), beautiful Loch Lomond and the majestic Cairngorm Mountains and National Park.

 United Kingdom Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to the United Kingdom.